kevintruong/til/Pthreads-Part-2.md

 ## Should I use `pthread_exit` or `pthread_join`?
 Both `pthread_exit` and `pthread_join` will let the other threads finish on their own (even if called in the main thread).
-However, only `pthread_join` will return to you when the other threads finish. `pthread_exit` does not wait and will immediately end your thread and give you no chance to continue executing.
+However, only `pthread_join` will return to you when the specified thread finishes. `pthread_exit` does not wait and will immediately end your thread and give you no chance to continue executing.

 ## Can you pass pointers to stack variables from one thread to another?